Brussels / Brussel Guide

 Brussels operates as a bilingual city where both French and Dutch are official languages.

-What to see in Brussels
+Places to visit in Brussels

 The Grand Place - the heart of the old quarter; grand buildings from the 15th century including the Hotel de Ville.